americanoame/Refactor-SEO/README.md

 ##  Project Description
-  For this project was gaven a started code for a markting website i made more excessable by adding a sematic html elements. i also added alt attribute to my image html tags. finally i consaladeted the css class to refuce duplicated code.
+  For this project was gaven a started code for a marketing website i made more excessible by adding a semantic html elements. i also added alt attribute to my image html tags. finally i consolidated the css class to reduce duplicated code.

 ## what language used